CodesOfRishi/navita/README.md

 **Synopsis:** `cd (-c | --clean) [--invalid-paths | --full-history]`

 You can choose to either remove invalid paths from the history or clear the entire history.
-However, Navita will automatically remove non-existent and non-executable directories.

 <div align="center">